attdevsupport/ATT_APIPlatform_SampleApps/MSSDK/vb/mobo/app1/README.txt

 ******************************************************************************************
-* Licensed by AT&T under 'Software Development Kit Tools Agreement.'
-June 2012
+* Licensed by AT&T under 'AT&T SDK Tools Agreement' 2013
 * Copyright 2013 AT&T Intellectual Property.
 All rights reserved. http://developer.att.com
 * For more information contact developer.support@att.com<mailto:developer.support@att.com>
 ******************************************************************************************

-  AT&T API Samples - IMMN app 1
+  AT&T API Samples - MOBO app 1
  --------------------------------

-This application allows the user to send SMS and MMS on behalf of subscriber, with subscriber’s consent, using the IMMN API.
+This application allows the user to send SMS and MMS on behalf of subscriber, with subscriber’s consent, using the MOBO API.

 This file describes how to set up, configure and run AT&T MSSDK VB.Net sample applications.
-It covers all steps required to register the application on DevConnect and, based on the generated API keys and secrets, create and run one's own full-fledged sample applications.
+It covers all steps required to register the application on https://developer.att.com/ and, based on the generated API keys and secrets, create and run one's own full-fledged sample applications.

   1. Configuration